 What is the relative importance of seed dispersal versus seedling survival in constraining the migration of tree species?

 Approach.
-We will extend our existing seedling monitoring efforts to incorporate all the tree species and the major geophysical gradients in the Hubbard Brook Valley.
-Specifically, we will establish seedling transects in a stratified random subset of our valley-wide plot network.
+We will extend our existing seedling monitoring efforts to incorporate all the major geophysical gradients in the Hubbard Brook Valley.
+Specifically, we will establish seedling transects in a stratified random subset of our valley-wide permanent plot network.
 We will identify new germinants each year and track the fate of existing seedlings.
-We will quantify the light environment with hemispherical photography and measure the seed bed with line transects.
-By co-locating these transects with the network of permanent vegetation plots that extends across the HBR, we will directly link these new measurements to the existing data on the population dynamics of adults (i.e., van Doorn et al. 2011) and soil resource availability (Battles and Fahey 2015).
-Also, we will add identical seedling transects to the six sites where we track leaf and seed production in the reference watershed (W6) and our experimental Ca-addition study (W2).
+We will quantify the light environment with hemispherical photography and measure the seed bed We will directly link these new measurements to the existing data on the population dynamics of adults (i.e., van Doorn et al. 2011) and soil resource availability (Battles and Fahey 2015).
+Also, we will add identical seedling transects to the six sites where we track leaf and seed production in the reference watershed (W6) and our experimental Ca-addition study (W1).
 Again the co-location of seedling transects within our existing vegetation monitoring scheme leverages existing data – in this case, seed production and dispersal.
 The inclusion of seedling transects allows us to track all three steps in tree recruitment: seed production, seed dispersal, and seedling survival.
 These efforts will allow us to measure incipient changes by calculating population transition probabilities for the trees.
-The subsequent step of associating these probabilities with drivers will test predictions from the hierarchical response framework.
+The subsequent step of associating these probabilities with drivers such as natural disturbance events, diseases, and immigration will test predictions from the hierarchical response framework.

 The incipient loss of Fraxinus from HBR (Contributes to synthesis question 3.
 Research team Ayres, Battles, Lovett…)